Before starting a wood burning project, it is important to make sure the wood is prepped for your pyrography art.

 Do You Stain Before Or After Wood Burning?

 I hope this post gave some helpful insight into prepping wood for wood burning art.
-Once you start this hobby and keep practicing, you will get the hang of it quickly to see what works for you.
+Once you start this hobby and keep practicing, you will quickly get the hang of it to see what works for you.

 Let me know in the comments if you have any further questions, I will gladly help the best I can!